 Total Cost= $15-$20

-You may spend a little more, or a little less depending on the supplies that you already have and/or if you buy additional decorative items.
+You may spend a little more/less depending on the supplies you already have and/or if you buy additional decorative items.

 *I live in a more rural area, so I try to get what I need close by.
 If you live near a craft store it may cost a few extra dollars, but there will be more to choose from!

 1. Secure the beginning of the ribbon around the frame.

 You can do this with anything…safety pins were handy at the time!

 *Don’t use hot glue for the accent pieces if you want to change them seasonally)!

 2. Weave the ribbon in and out of the wire frame.

 There is no special way to do this, but following a pattern helps.
 Halfway through I had used up one roll of burlap(15 yards).